dereuromark/cakephp-codesniffer/README.md

 Same applies for all other config keys.

 ## TODOS
-There is also some more work to be done on the SmellDetector and other tools.
+There is also some more work to be done on the fixer (minor bugs) and other tools.
+Also some sniffs need fixing.